Published: 14 Jul 2025

 Let’s unpack what good API versioning looks like in 2025.
 Spoiler: it's more about empathy and governance than YAML acrobatics.

-Why Versioning Matters (And Why Most SaaS Start Too Late)
+Why Versioning Matters (and Why Most SaaS Start Too Late)

 What Are Your API Versioning Options?

-1. URI Versioning (aka /v1/, /v2/)
+1. URI Versioning (the /v1/, /v2/ approach)

 2. Header Versioning